More and more new tracks lead to more and more competition

 – They hold a more engaged audience.
 They favour quality over quantity.
 Their audience is certainly smaller than traditional media outlets, but still remains more active and faithful

 – They help boost the reputation and credibility of artists.
-Getting positive feedback and reviews from music tastemakers significantly increases your credibility with other music professionals.
+Getting positive feedback and reviews from music tastemakers significantly increase your credibility with other music professionals.
 This gives you long-term visibility.
 This will probably encourage others to listen to your music and contact you for new opportunities

 On top of giving you visibility, artists should take the opportunity to get honest feedback on their music from these music tastemakers.